EfeDursun125/SyPBM/README.md

 # About The Project
-SyPB Modification is based on SyPB 1.48, in SyPB 1.49 - 1.50 versions ~~actionforenemy task crashes the game~~ SelectBestWeapon void crashes the game. (tested)
+SyPB Modification is based on SyPB 1.48, in SyPB 1.49 - 1.50 versions has a crash problem.

 The Developer of the SyPB doesn't have time for develop anymore, original project is so large.